 For the sound, Chahi drafted in his old school friend Jean-François Freitas.
 Freitas composed the music under Chahi’s direction, and together they created the sound effects by manipulating everyday objects and recording the result, e.g. cracking nuts, smashing fruit and using Chahi’s noisy dot matrix printer, as well as sampling their own voices.

 It seems a little tragic that Chahi didn’t go on to produce anything that quite measures up to Another World, but one masterpiece in a lifetime is more than most can dream to achieve.

 I’ve read some online articles that question the game’s status as a classic, they talk about rose-tinted nostalgia and fiercely attack the gameplay.
 And of course, by modern standards, the gameplay has dated a little and it’s certainly not without its flaws (such as the clumsy control system of the original release).
-But its easy to forget that gaming was less evolved back then and constrained by the technological capabilities of the available platforms.
+But it’s easy to forget that gaming was less evolved back then and constrained by the technological capabilities of the available platforms.

 But this is all missing the point.
 Another World showed us that games could be narrative driven, that they could cinematic.
 That they could be beautiful, mesmerising and evocative.
 That they could be something more than just games.
 It was probably the first title to successfully bridge the gap between game and film.
 And as such Another World has been hugely influentially and this is why it is considered to have been so ahead of its time (several respected game developers list it among their all-time favourite games).
-It fact its minimalist approach to storytelling and visual design is something many modern developers could still learn from.
-Sometime less is more.
+In fact, its minimalist approach to storytelling and visual design is something many modern developers could still learn from.
+Sometimes less is more.